-A Personal Story from an NRC member
+A personal testimony submitted by an NRC member

 Shortly after we were married, I discovered porn on the computer that shattered my world.
 The adrenaline kicked in, I started shaking in disbelief and anger; then I was left feeling alone and trapped in a relationship that I had not signed up for.

 Maybe we should use an internet filter, but, I reasoned, he didn’t really need a filter, he said he was sorry and wouldn’t do it again.
 But, as addictions do, it kept resurfacing, and there was an unspoken tension about how to approach this issue in our marriage.
 He certainly wasn’t taking initiative to install a filter on his phone and I didn’t know how far to push.
 We were also overwhelmed by the different options out there and how to even install one.
 My advice now is to just choose one!
 You can always change it if it doesn’t live up to your expectations, but any filter is better than none at all!